 The Company's Articles of Incorporation stipulate that the number of Directors shall not be more than fifteen (15).
-As of March 26, 2014, there were twelve (12) Directors, of whom three (3) were Outside Directors.
+As of March 27, 2015, there were eleven (11) Directors, of whom three (3) were Outside Directors.
 The Board of Directors will in principle meet once every month, and whenever else it may be necessary.

 The Articles also stipulate that resolutions for the election of Directors shall be adopted by a majority of the voting rights held by the shareholders present at the General Meeting of Shareholders.
 These voting shareholders must hold shares representing, in the aggregate, not less than one-third (1/3) of the voting rights of all shareholders entitled to exercise the rights and not using cumulative votes.

-As of March 26, 2014, there were twenty-five (25) Executive Officers, and nine (9) Directors concurrently serving as Executive Officers.
-A Management Committee comprising nine (9) Executive Officers with specific posts has been formed to deliberate matters of business execution, speeding up the Company's decision-making process.
+As of March 27, 2015, there were twenty-six (26) Executive Officers, and eight (8) Directors concurrently serving as Executive Officers.

+A Management Committee comprising ten (10) Executive Officers with specific posts has been formed to deliberate on matters of business execution, speeding up the Company's decision-making process.

 The Management Committee meets monthly in principle, with additional meetings held as needed.
 To ensure accountability, Directors and Executive Officers serve for one-year terms.

-In addition, a Global Executive Committee has been established to deliberate important global management policies and issues related to the Group's management.
-As of March 26, 2014, the Global Executive Committee had thirty-two (32) members, of whom twenty (20) were Japanese and twelve (12) non-Japanese, comprising the Company's President and Chief Executive Officer, all Executive Officers with specific posts, and senior local managers of major Group companies.
-The Global Executive Committee meets monthly in principle, with additional meetings held as needed.
+In addition, a Global Executive Committee has been established to deliberate on important management policies and issues related to the Group's management.
+As of March 27, 2015, the Global Executive Committee had thirty-two (32) members, of whom twenty (20) were Japanese and twelve (12) non-Japanese, comprising the Company's President and Chief Executive Officer, all Executive Officers with specific posts, and senior local managers of major Group companies.
+The Global Executive Committee meets at least once a year in principle, with additional meetings held as needed.